-Just as having a centrepiece is important to a living room, a kitchen is simply not the same without a good quality set of kitchen cabinet.
-Singapore homeowners appreciate a good home-cooked meal, as that is one way they spend time with family at the dining table.
+Just as having a centrepiece is important to a living room, a kitchen is not the same without a quality set of kitchen cabinets.

-So what’s the solution to having plenty of kitchen ware and not creating a storage disaster?
+So, what’s the solution to having plenty of kitchenware, without a collapsing shelf?

 Kitchen cabinets are made from wood as the basic material.
 You will learn about the most common types of wood as you read on.

-While you can enjoy the feel-good factor of using environmentally sustainable materials for your home, you will want to know the one important about chipboard…
+While you can enjoy the feel-good factor of using environmentally sustainable materials for your home, you will want to know two important facts about chipboard…

-Another common modification is fireproof chipboard.
-Those are made with red resin.
+Another common modification is to fireproof chipboard with red resin.

 image from: 55jia.net

-The lumber core plywood has a PVC layer on top to waterproof it, and is made into the door and surface of the cabinet.
-The nature of the wood remains consistent, with little signs of warping over time.
+At last, the lumber core plywood.
+Waterproofed by a PVC layer on top, lumber core plywood is most suitable for kitchen cabinet doors and surfaces.
+The nature of the wood remains consistent, showing little signs of warping over time.

 Lumber core plywood

-Now that you can appreciate what goes into the materials for your kitchen cabinet, you will be better equipped with how to care for the longevity of the storage place for your pots and pans.
-Enjoy a lifetime of whipping up good meals for the family in a wonderfully equipped kitchen that doesn’t cut back on kitchen ware due to lack of proper storage!
+Now that you have an appreciation of what goes into the kitchen cabinet, you will be better equipped to care for the longevity of kitchen storage for your pots and pans.
+Enjoy a lifetime of whipping up good meals for the family in a wonderfully equipped kitchen that doesn’t cut back on kitchenware because of improper storage!

 Know someone who’s renovating their kitchen?
 Share your newfound knowledge with them!